Do you want to work with wildlife, learn something new and make a difference?

 Lilongwe Wildlife Centre, Central Region:

 The Wildlife Centre is Malawi’s only wildlife sanctuary set in a stunning 180 hectare reserve.
 It is currently home to close to 200 rescued animals, and the reserve itself is teaming with wildlife, including over 200 species of bird, and large animals such as crocodile, bushpigs, antelopes and hyenas.
-As Lilongwe’s only protected wilderness and is cited as a critical area of biodiversity.
+As Lilongwe’s only protected wilderness it is cited as a critical area of biodiversity.
 Day visitors can take guided tours around the sanctuary, walk the wilderness trails or use the playground, cafe and bar.

 Accommodation: The Volunteer House is right in the heart of the sanctuary and so you are surrounded by our animals.
 This means you can experience the wild side of Africa and yet still be close enough to the city to enjoy some of the benefits of civilisation.
 The house has basic mixed co-ed ten bed dorm-style accommodation with electricity, kitchen, lounge area, garden, bathroom and hot showers.
 There is a cleaner and a cook, and you can also upgrade to one of our two chalets which can sleep up to four people, with an en-suite bathroom and a small balcony.
 It is next to the volunteer house so you will still have the chance to eat and socialise with the other volunteers.

 Food: Vegetarian meals and drinking water are included.
 Our fabulous chef, Joseph, takes Sundays off so you can alternate with the other volunteers to cook up a feast, or you can check out what the local restaurants have to offer.
 Food in Malawi is basic and we have to work with the seasons and availability, but we can still cater for any specific dietary requirements.
 There is also a volunteer fridge should you want to buy meat or other personal luxuries.

 Vwaza Marsh Wildlife Reserve